placrosse/kodo/docs/source/hacking_kodo.rst

 split a payload buffer into the symbol data and the symbol header.
-Depending on whether we are implementing an encoder or decoder we typically use this layer to read or write information about the symbol data into the symbol header.
+Depending on whether we are implementing an encoder or decoder we typically use this layer to read or write information about the symbol data from or into the symbol header.

 As a developer you may choose to implement a Codec Header layer if you for example: